Learning & Development

 For more information regarding the Early Years Foundation Stage framework please visit: here

-We use online learning journeys through a system called EYLOG.
+We use online learning journey’s through a secure system.
 Each child’s development and progress is monitored by your child’s key person through observations, assessments and planning based on their various needs.
-Learning journeys include key information specific to your child and termly summaries will be completed with opportunities for parents to have input and knowledge of where their child is in their development.

 The key person system at Pelican aims to ensure personal attention is given to the needs and development of each individual child and family.